Introduction :

 }

-DecimalFormat takes one pattern and based on that pattern it formats the input number and returns the string representation of the formatted number.
-For example :
+class with one pattern, and based on that pattern, it formats the input number and returns the string representation of the formatted number.
+The format()

 import java.text.DecimalFormat;